thinkful-ei-macaw/capstone-backend-Glen/README.md

 Back-end for the heroku database.
 CRUD functions

+Server data can be manipulated vis POSTMAN or Client side app.

 You can select from the following fields in you api call (employees, careers, users)